top of page

 CLEAN ENERGY TRANSFORMATION ACT

 In 2020, Washington legislators passed the Clean Energy Transformation Act.
-This act requires utilities to provide power that is 100 percent carbon-free by 2045.
+This act requires utilities to provide power that is carbon-neutral by 2030 and 100% carbon-free by 2045.
 Utilities that provide power generated from resources like coal and natural gas have a long way to go to reach this clean energy goal.

-At Inland Power, a small percentage of our power supply portfolio is powered by unspecified resources.
-In 2023, Inland was 100% carbon neutral.
-Although we are not yet able to achieve carbon neutrality every year, IPL is on target to meet the Clean Energy Transformation Act requirement to be 100% carbon neutral by 2030.
+In 2024, Inland was 100% carbon neutral.
+Although we have not achieved carbon neutrality every year, IPL is on target to meet the Clean Energy Transformation Act requirement to be 100% carbon neutral by 2030.

 GettyImages-WA-St-Capitol.jpg